keesbroenink/Kate/README.md

 - web-svc: the web layer to receive HTTP car requests, call a service to handle the request and deliver the response to the web-client
 - car-advice-svc: the calculation of the value of a car and the advice if you should sell or not
 - car-value-svc: the value of a certain car (used by car-advice-svc)
-- car-bonusvalue-svc: certain Car types have extra value (used by car-advice-svc)
+- car-bonusvalue-svc: certain car types have extra value (used by car-advice-svc)

 The web service uses DeferredResult to communicate in an asynchronous way with the web client.
-When the request is not answered within a given amount of microseconds the web client receives a HTTP status 408 (TIMEOUT).
+When the request is not answered within a given amount of microseconds the web client receives an HTTP status 408 (TIMEOUT).
+It is easy to extend Kate with other asynchronous protocols and frameworks (websockets, Flux).

 The car advice service has an extra challenge because it needs to call two services in parallel.
 And only when both answers are received, it can deliver the advice to the Kafka response bulletin board.
 Study the code carefully to learn how this can be done.